dpryan79/libGTF/README.md

   * `testBED` demonstrates how to parse a BED file and display its tree representation in dot format.
   * `testGTF` is the equivalent program for GTF files.
   * `testFindOverlaps` demonstrates how to find overlaps of alignments in SAM/BAM/CRAM format with a GTF file.
 This is largely similar to featureCounts and htseq-count, though this program doesn't handle paired-end alignments intelligently (it is, afterall, just a demonstration).
 The code demonstrates processing sets of overlaps and merging them for further processing.
 This program also demonstrates how to use different match and strand types.
 Note that in a real program, it'd be simpler to use the `findOverlapsBAM()` function.
+  * `testCountOverlaps` demonstrates how to count the number of overlapping elements per alignment.
+Note that there's no method to filter this, for example, to only count the number of exonic overlaps.
+For such purposes, it's better to use the findOverlaps() function and filter the results.
+  * `testOverlapsAny` is similar to `testCountOverlaps`, but simply returns a binary 0 or 1, indicating whether there's at least a single overlap.

 To Do
 =====